How to Grow Loganberries

 Growing Loganberries in Containers

-While planting in a container, one should plant loganberries in the same way as that of planting them in the open ground.
+While planting in a container, one should plant loganberries in the same way as planting them in the open ground.
 They should plant them in spring or summer and should add a generous amount of compost to the soil.

 Taking Care of Loganberries